55 Animals Found in Lakes

 These semi-aquatic creatures build dams to create deep water reservoirs that can serve as homes and protect them from predators.

-They are well adapted to living in and near lakes, with webbed feet and a waterproof fur coat that allows them to swim effectively.
+They are well adapted to living in and near lakes, and their webbed feet and waterproof fur coat allow them to swim effectively.

 Beavers also have large incisor teeth that they use to cut down trees for building materials.